mickn277/MV5Servers/docs/docker-commands.md

 Commands:
-  attach      Attach local standard input, output, and error streams to a running container build       Build an image from a Dockerfile commit      Create a new image from a container's changes cp          Copy files/folders between a container and the local filesystem create      Create a new container diff        Inspect changes to files or directories on a container's filesystem events      Get real time events from the server exec        Run a command in a running container export      Export a container's filesystem as a tar archive history     Show the history of an image images      List images import      Import the contents from a tarball to create a filesystem image
+  attach      Attach local standard input, output, and error streams to a running container build       Build an image from a Dockerfile commit      Create a new image from a containers changes cp          Copy files/folders between a container and the local filesystem create      Create a new container diff        Inspect changes to files or directories on a containers filesystem events      Get real time events from the server exec        Run a command in a running container export      Export a containers filesystem as a tar archive history     Show the history of an image images      List images import      Import the contents from a tarball to create a filesystem image